-Each semester, industry and academic guests present to residents at informal evening sessions.
+Each semester, industry, diplomatic and academic guests present to residents at informal evening sessions.
 This program is designed to stimulate thinking with engaging content and encourage residents to think broadly about their environment and the world they live in.

-A Mentoring Program with the graduate residents of the College enables a mutually beneficial information exchange for undergraduate students.
-The Program assists with relationship-building and developing communication skills, as graduate students provide academic guidance to their younger protégés.
+A Mentoring Program with the college community (alumni and graduate residents) enables a mutually beneficial information exchange for undergraduate students.
+The Program assists with relationship-building and developing communication skills.

 Academic seminars are held approximately once per month, and allow members of the graduate student community to present on their area of study or research.
 Undergraduate students are particularly welcome at these seminars, as it allows them the chance to learn more about graduate study at the University of Melbourne.